ioBrokerTranslator/doc/translate.md

 The following guidelines are valid for all translations.

+### Have a Look at the Current Translation in ioBroker

+Before editing a string, it might be a good idea to install the given adapter and have a look at how the string is used.
+This might help you find the right wording.

+If you don't find the string, don't hesitate to search in the code (most of the time, you'll find the "key" somewhere in the code) or ask the original developer.

 ### Keep the same Language

 Google Translate has the tendency to translate the same term differently depending on the sentence it is used in.